 The following illustrates only three forms of academic dishonesty:

-- pplagiarism, e.g. the submission of work that is not one's own or for which other credit has been obtained. - Improper collaboration in group work. - Ecopying or using unauthorized aids in tests and examinations.
+- pPlagiarism, e.g. the submission of work that is not one's own or for which other credit has been obtained.

+- ilmproper collaboration in group work.

+- •

 AUTHENTICITY / PLAGIARISM DETECTION-LANGUAGE FOR COURSE OUTLINES